OpenMW/openmw/docs/source/manuals/openmw-cs/tables-mechanics.rst

 Spell Type
     * Ability - Constant effect which does not need to be cast.
 Commonly used for racial or birthsign bonuses to attributes and skills.
     * Blight - Can be contracted in-game and treated with blight disease cures (common disease cures will not work).
-Applies a constant effect to the recepient.
+Applies a constant effect to the recipient.
     * Curse
     * Disease - Can be contracted in-game and treated with common disease cures.
-Applies a constant effect to the recepient.
+Applies a constant effect to the recipient.
     * Power - May be cast once per day at no magicka cost.
 Usually a racial or birthsign bonus.
     * Spell - Can be cast and costs magicka.
 The chance to successfully cast a spell depends on the caster's skill.